PrynAI/PrynAI-chat/docs/FeaturesWishList.md

 how can we keep cookies forever with out expiry so that only when users signsout it should create new cookie .

 because chainlit ui expires every day but not Microsoft authentication .

+every deployment to container . app is being broken to fix i need to click signout and i get message on login so i click referesh login page then it redirects to auth and it automatically signs in and then load page and the prompt works

+how come we browser retain cookies after deployments ?
+So that browser remain logged in